caiocvelasco/caravelo_project/dbt_transformation/README.md

-# ETL - Leveraging dbt-Snowflake to perform Transformation Step (Reading Parquet from S3 -> Storing in Snowflake External Tables -> dbt Transformation in Snowflake).
+# ETL - Leveraging dbt-Snowflake to perform Transformation Step (Reading CSV from S3 -> Storing in Snowflake External Tables -> dbt Transformation in Snowflake).

 ## Table of Contents